Thematic Network on Verdde Indigenous Education

 Goals

-The overall goal of Verdde - University Center for Mobility in Indigenous Education is to strengthen cooperation within UArctic in the field of teacher training, teaching of Indigenous minority languages and cultures.
+The goal of Verdde is strengthening cooperation within UArctic in the fields of Indigenous education, languages and knowledge through strengthening Indigenous teacher education.

 Activities

-• offering high quality cross-institutional instructional programs that include exchange opportunities in each of the partner sites aimed at increased cross-cultural understanding;
+• offering high quality cross-institutional instructional programs that include exchange opportunities at each of the partner sites aimed at increased cross-cultural understanding;

 • exploring shared research interests among faculty and students from each of the institutions and international partners;